 Except for the template mentioned above, you can also refer to the INVEST principle when writing a story.
 Refer to https://en.wikipedia.org/wiki/INVEST_ (mnemonic) for more about the INVEST principle.

-I —— Independent A user story should be independent from the other user story.
-The interdepent stories would make it quite difficult to do planning, priorities and estimation.
+A user story should be independent from the other user story.
+The interdependent stories would make it quite difficult to do planning, prioritizing and estimation.
 Dependency can be reduced through story combination/subdivision.

-V —— Valuable: Each user story must be valuable for clients (both the customers and the users).
-One way to make user stories valuable is to let the clients writie them.
+Each user story must be valuable for clients (both the customers and the users).
+One way to make user stories valuable is to let the clients write them.
 Once clients realize that a user story is not contractual but negotiable, they will be very willing to write them.

-E —— Estimable: Developers need to estimate the user story in order to set priorities and make plans.
-But what makes it difficult for developers to estimate user stories is the lack of relavant knowledge in certain industry, which could be sovled by more communication, or that the story is too grand, which could be sovled by subdividing the story.
+Developers need to estimate the user story in order to set priorities and make plans.
+But what makes it difficult for developers to estimate is the lack of relavant knowledge in certain industry, which could be sovled by more communication; or because the story is too big, and should be subdivided.

-S —— Small: A good user story should be small in terms of workload and description and could be finished by two/three persons.
+A great user story should be small in terms of workload and description, and it could be done by two/three persons.
 User stories bigger than the workload of 2-3 persons will cause problems when subdivided and estimated.

-A well written user story is the basis for agile development.
+A well written user story is the basis of Agile development.
 The stories should be independent from each other and convenient for communication between developers and users.
 At the same time, they should be valuable for users and as small and clear as possible for developers to estimate, as well as testable.

-3. Differences between stories, prototypes and story design documents in ZenTaoIn traditional project management, many product managers use software to design a prototype model or a complete story document.
-Then the prototype modle or documents is sent to designers for web design and then to developers for code merging.
-So what are the relations and differences between prototype models and user stories?
+3. Differences between a Story, a Prototyping Model and a Story Design Document in ZenTaoIn traditional project management, many product managers use software to design a prototype or a complete story design document.
+Then the prototyping model or document is sent to designers for web design and then to developers for coding.
+So what are the relations and differences between prototyping models and user stories?